Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_multinode_zos/_index.md

 ****TSO version****

-The user ID for the user that starts Copilot and Transfer CFT has a 7- characters maximum when using z/OS 2.2 or lower.
-Therefore, a user with an 8- character user ID cannot use TSO with a z/OS version lower than v2.3.
+The user ID for the user that starts Copilot and Transfer CFT has a 7-characters maximum when using z/OS 2.2 or lower.
+Therefore, a user with an 8-character user ID cannot use TSO with a z/OS version lower than v2.3.

 <span id="Prerequi"></span>

 ## Prerequisites

-Transfer CFT in multi- node architecture can use a single key for a multi- node installation (which is stored in the PDS member: UPARM(PRODKEY)) as either:
+Transfer CFT in multi-node architecture can use a single key for a multi-node installation (which is stored in the PDS member: UPARM(PRODKEY)) as either:

 - The hostname must not be defined for the key, or
-- The hostname defined for the key matches the hostname of one of the hosts that composes the multi- node instance
+- The hostname defined for the key matches the hostname of one of the hosts that composes the multi-node instance

 Additionally, the key must have the cluster option.

-- A shared file system for use of a multi- node architecture on several hosts.
-Additionally, the system must be configured prior to the multi- node installation and the shared disk ready when starting the Copilot server.
+- A shared file system for use of a multi-node architecture on several hosts.
+Additionally, the system must be configured prior to the multi-node installation and the shared disk ready when starting the Copilot server.
-- The Transfer CFT configuration files (PARM, PART, COM, CAT) and services files (LOG, ACCNT) must implement SMS (system- managed storage).
+- The Transfer CFT configuration files (PARM, PART, COM, CAT) and services files (LOG, ACCNT) must implement SMS (system-managed storage).
 - The SHARECAT parameter in the SGINSTAL macro (INSTALL(A12OPTS) and INSTALL(A12OPTSP) members) must be set to ‘NO’ or ‘INACT’.

 ## Architecture

-The Transfer CFT multi- node architecture is based on hosts, nodes, and a shared file system.
+The Transfer CFT multi-node architecture is based on hosts, nodes, and a shared file system.
 Regardless of the number of servers hosting the nodes from outside the cluster, the nodes are viewed as a single machine on a network.

-In a z/OS environment, the multi- node architecture uses SYSPLEX components that include data sharing and a VIPA SYSPLEX distributor, along with LPAR (logical partition) resources.
+In a z/OS environment, the multi-node architecture uses SYSPLEX components that include data sharing and a VIPA SYSPLEX distributor, along with LPAR (logical partition) resources.

 **High level architectural overview**